bwilliams4428/Cybersecurity/19-SIEMs-2/19-SIEMs-2_HW_homework.md

 - What other rules can you create to protect VSI from attacks against your webserver?
   - Conceive of two more rules in "plain english".
   - Hint: Look for other fields that indicate the attacker.

+   * **Block all incoming POST requests to VSI_Account_login.php where region equals Kyiv City or region equals Kharkivs'ka Oblast'
+   * **Block all incoming POST requests to VSI_Account_login.php where country equals Ukraine
+   * **Block all incoming POST requests to VSI_Account_login.php where bytes equal 65748 and country equals Ukraine